-COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Pre-Calculus Honors 413101HW This honors-level course is a program of mathematical studies focusing on the development of the student's ability to understand and apply the study of functions and advanced mathematics concepts to solve problems.
+COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Geometry Honors 412200HW Geometry Honors students study all of the topics included in CP Geometry.
+Honors students will study additional topics including truth tables, triangle centers, Euler's line, Law of Sines, Law of Cosines, and Cavalieri's Principle.
+The Mathematical Practice Standards apply throughout the course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+Algebra 1 CP (95+) or Algebra H (85+); District Criteria; Math Teacher Recommendation 8-10 1 Pre-Calculus Honors 413101HW This honors-level course is a program of mathematical studies focusing on the development of the student's ability to understand and apply the study of functions and advanced mathematics concepts to solve problems.
 The course will include a study of polynomial, rational, exponential, logarithmic, and trigonometric functions.
 Emphasis is placed on active participation through modeling, technology lab activities, group activities, and communication in mathematics.
 Students are expected to use technology, including graphing calculators, computers, and data-gathering equipment throughout the course.
 Students will be required to work with more intensity, at a deeper level, and produce a wider range of more complex and difficult material Geometry Honors (85+) and Algebra 2 Honors (85+) or Geometry CP (95+) and Algebra 2 CP (95+) with Math teacher recommendation 10-12 1 Probability & Statistics CP 414100CW This course is a broad introduction to the concepts of probability and statistics.
 Topics will include probability; collection display, and analysis of data; permutations and combinations; binomial normal and t-distributions.
 Geometry CP or Algebra 2 CP 10-12 1 Dual-Enrollment: Math 110 (College Algebra) 319911EW This course includes the following topics: polynomial, rational, logarithmic, and exponential functions; inequalities; systems of equations and inequalities; matrices; determinants; and solutions of higher degree polynomials.
 Upon completion with a "75" or higher, the student will earn 3 hours of college credit.
-Algebra 2 Honors or Pre-Calculus Honors/CP and passing scores on the Accuplacer Exam 11-12 1 Dual-Enrollment: Math 111 (College Trigonometry) 319910EW This course includes the following topics: circular functions, trigonometric identities, solution of right and oblique triangles, solution of trigonometric equations, polar coordinates; complex numbers including Demoivre's theorem, vectors, conic section, sequences and series.
+Algebra 2 Honors or Pre-Calculus Honors/CP and passing scores on Accuplacer Exam 11-12 1 Dual-Enrollment: Math 111 (College Trigonometry) 319910EW This course includes the following topics: circular functions, trigonometric identities, solution of right and oblique triangles, solution of trigonometric equations, polar coordinates; complex numbers including Demoivre's theorem, vectors, conic section, sequences and series.
 Upon completion with a "75" or higher, the student will earn 3 hours of college credit.
-75 or higher in Math 110 11-12 1 Dual-Enrollment: Math 120 (Probability & Statistics) 319920EW This course includes the following topics: introductory probability and statistics including organization of data, sample space concepts, random variables, counting problems, binomial and normal distribution, central limit theorem, confidence intervals and test hypotheses for large and small samples, types I and II error, linear regression and correlation.
+75 or higher in Math 110 11-12 1

+COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Dual-Enrollment: Math 120 (Probability & Statistics) 319920EW This course includes the following topics: introductory probability and statistics including organization of data, sample space concepts, random variables, counting problems, binomial and normal distribution, central limit theorem, confidence intervals and test hypotheses for large and small samples, types I and II error, linear regression and correlation.
 Upon completion with a "75" or higher, the student will earn 3 hours of college credit.
-Precalculus Honors or Math 110 or passing scores on the Accuplacer exam 12 1 Dual-Enrollment: Math 140 (Calculus 1) 319916EW This course includes the following topics: derivatives and integrals of polynomials, rational, logarithmic, exponential, trigonometric and inverse trigonometric functions; curve sketching; maxima and minima of functions; related rates; work; and analytic geometry.
-Upon completion with a "75" or higher, the student will earn 4 hours of college credit.
+Precalculus Honors or Math 110 or passing scores on Accuplacer exam 12 1 Dual-Enrollment: Math 140 (Calculus 1) 319916EW This course includes the following topics: derivative and integrals of polynomials, rational, logarithmic, exponential, trigonometric and inverse trigonometric functions; curve sketching; maxima and minima of functions; related rates; work; and analytic geometry.Upon completion with a "75" or higher, the student will earn 4 hours of college credit.
 75 or higher in both Math 110 and 111 12 1